 3.8.
 We believe in talking to our customers.
-We have regionally based, in-house contact centres, where we answer calls within an average of two seconds.
+We have regionally based, in-house Contact Centres, where we answer calls in an average of around two seconds.
 We ensure excellent customer service by regularly engaging with customers through a range of channels, including annual stakeholder workshops.
 Engagement helps us to understand and refine our approach in line with customer need.
+At the same time we are utilising digitalisation solutions to enable customers to interact with us in a number of digital ways, if that is their preference, but always retaining the options to speak to our call handlers direct if they prefer.